rowanlovejoy/bounding-box/README.md

 The player can launch the game by double left-clicking on its executable in the File Explorer, or right-clicking on it and selecting ‘Open’ from the Context Menu.
 Gameplay begins immediately upon running the executable, the mouse cursor being captured by the game window.

-Ensure the folders 'media' and 'shaders' and the 'assimp-vc142-mtd.dll' file are in the same folder as the built 'Coursework2.exe' file.
-These folders and file can be found in the '2020-comp3016-cw2-rowanlovejoy' The application will not launch otherwise.
+Ensure the folders 'media' and 'shaders' and the 'assimp-vc142-mtd.dll' file are in the same folder as the built 'BoundingBox.exe' file.
+These folders and file can be found in the 'bounding-box' The application will not launch otherwise.

 ### Program Class and Function Layout